Maintaining Locs at Home

 You can try to wait at least two weeks before your very first shampoo with your new locs, but it is not completely necessary.
 On average, I shampoo my hair every 9 days and have done so since I first started them.
-The 9 day period usually gives the natural oil, sebum, that your scalp produces a chance to reproduce and lubricate oil your scalp.
-That week and a half will also allow your hair time to intertwine to evolve through the loc’ing process.
+The 9 day period usually gives the natural oil your scalp produces, sebum, a chance to reproduce and lubricate your scalp.
+Also, that week and a half will also allow your hair time to intertwine which is a major part of the locking process.
 If you’re shampooing your locs, on average, before 7 days, you’ll probably experience dry scalp because your naturals oils aren’t being given a chance to reproduce before you cleanse them away again and your hair may take longer to lock if you’re not using the proper shampoo.

 So as a recommendation I would say one week at minimum between shampoos, but on the flip side you don’t want to wait too long either.
 Locs are a natural process of hair interlocking and matting and during this process (typically) we produce dandruff.
 So if your hair is producing dandruff and also matting and you’re waiting a very long time between shampoos you will effectively loc your dandruff in your locs.
 Not ideal, right?!
-So you should shampoo your locs as early as every 7 days but not wait beyond 4 weeks.
+So you should shampoo your locs as early as every 7 days but not wait beyond 4 weeks to shampoo your hair.

 Products To Shampoo New Locs

-If you’re maintaining your locs with light, water soluble products, you can use a gentle cleansing shampoo and/or normal moisturizing shampoo on your locs.
-If you’re using heavy butters, beeswax, or if you’re experiencing buildup or aren’t sure if the products you’re using are water soluble, I would recommend mainly using a cleansing/clarifying shampoo and do one moisturizing shampoo in the end to add hydration.
+If you’re maintaining your locs with light, water soluble products, you can use a gentle cleansing shampoo and a normal moisturizing shampoo on your locs.
+If you’re using heavy products such as butters, beeswax, or if you’re experiencing buildup or aren’t sure if the products you’re using are water soluble, I would recommend mainly using a cleansing/clarifying shampoo and do one moisturizing shampoo in the end to add hydration.
 For a list of my favorite shampoos, check out the “CLEANSE YOUR LOCS” reference guide.

 How to Prevent New Locs From Unraveling

-In addition to the types of shampoo you use, I would recommend using a stocking cap while you’re shampooing your new locs to help prevent them from unraveling during the manipulation until they start loc’ing.
-With any shampoo, I recommend using a spray bottle because it is extremely helpful and will direct the shampoo to your scalp and prevent you from having to overwork your hair to emulsify the product.
+In addition to using the appropriate type(s) of shampoo, I would recommend using a neat cap while you are shampooing your new locs to help prevent them from unraveling.
+Also, when you shampoo your starter locs, I recommend using a spray bottle because it is extremely helpful to dilute the shampoo and direct the shampoo to your scalp; which will prevent you from having to overwork your hair to emulsify the product.
 If you’d like to see and learn the technique for shampooing Starter Locs, take a look at my recent video “How to Shampoo Starter Locs“.

 Update: Read & bookmark “3 Tips to Properly Shampoo Your Locs at Home” to be sure your locs remain healthy and free of build-up!